harshgadodia/harshgadodia/blog/_posts/2021-01-24-Learning-Singing.md

 24 January 2021

 I've been learning singing for the better part of a year now.
 When someone asked me today how I knew if I was getting better, I was intrigued.
-The question brought me on a journey from back to the first day I tried singing until now.
+The question brought me on a journey back to when I first started.

 I reflected on the different stages I've been through whilst learning singing from scratch, and here is a short list on how I think I know I'm getting better.